Yapı Merkezi

-Yapı Merkezi Holding A.Ş. is a group company whose field of activity is primarily in the construction industry.
-It was founded in 1965 by Ersin Arioglu and Koksal Anadol in Istanbul.
+Yapı Merkezi Holding A.Ş. is a Turkish group company whose field of activity is primarily in the construction industry.
+It was founded in 1965 by Ersin Arıoğlu and Köksal Anadol in Istanbul.
 As the first and largest company of the Yapı Merkezi Group, Yapı Merkezi Construction and Industry has realized the design and construction of a wide variety of buildings, rail systems and heavy construction projects.
 Since 1980, the company has also realized contracts in countries such as Saudi Arabia, Algeria, Morocco, the United Arab Emirates, Sudan, Ethiopia, Tanzania and Slovenia.

 The company, which takes the lead in the projects tendered with the "build-operate-transfer" model, has so far received 243 billion 909 million 543 thousand liras worth of public tenders.

 Activities

 Through its specialized companies, Yapı Merkezi has realized national and international projects within the fields of transportation systems, rail systems, tunnels, bridges, viaducts, industrial and general service buildings, mass housing and city planning, water collection and supply systems, restoration, strengthening, and repair works.